owen-dwyer/procedure_distance_KGE/README.md

-# Defining the distance between diseases using SNOMED CT embeddings
+# Defining the distance between procedures using SNOMED CT embeddings

-### Mingzhou Fu, Yu Yan, Loes M Olde Loohuis, and Timothy S Chang
+A modification of https://github.com/TSChang-Lab/disease_distance_KGE.
+Can we reproduce this work for OPCS codes?

 ## Data description
 ### Disease distance files